yeasy/learning_pickleball/01_background_en.md

 In October 2023, the International Olympic Committee announced new sports for the 2028 Los Angeles Games, but pickleball was not included.
 Currently, the Global Pickleball Federation (GPF) is actively working towards ensuring pickleball's inclusion as an official sport in the 2032 Brisbane Olympics.

-According to the latest projections, the number of pickleball players in the U.S. is expected to exceed 20 million by 2026, maintaining a rapid growth rate.
+As of early 2026, the number of pickleball players in the U.S. has exceeded 22 million and continues to grow rapidly.
 The 25-34 age group has become the fastest-growing segment, indicating that the sport is becoming increasingly youthful and trendy.

 ## Ball and Paddle